 Self-service options (FAQs, Knowledge Bases, Chatbots)

 A self-service knowledge base, community forums, FAQs, and chatbots to help answer customers’ questions can significantly lower ticket volume.
 Customers don’t have to reach out to your agents when they can solve their problems with the available self-service options.

 This is one of the most tested and true method for reducing the volume of inbound support requests.
 It also helps you reduce the number of agents you need to man your contact center.

-Businesses can leverage automation technologies such as robotic process automation (RPA), machine learning, and natural language processing (NLP) to automate most routine support tasks and processes.
+Businesses can leverage automation technologies such as robotic process automation (RPA), machine learning, and natural language processing (NLP) to automate most routine support tasks.

 Intelligent automated ticket routing can help categorize and prioritize tickets based on urgency and impact.
 This reduces the need for human intervention, allowing agents to focus on other critical tasks.

 Chatbots and virtual assistants can help customers with repetitive tasks such as password resetting or providing troubleshooting instructions.

 One of the most obvious ways to reduce your CPT is to empower your employees to be more effective.
 If you have to hire additional support, your cost will go up.
 Retain your customer service representatives and invest in coaching and training them to efficiently perform their tasks.

 Ensure they can effectively use your setup, which includes hardware and software while providing excellent results.
 If you introduce an update, ensure they all get adequate guidance on how to keep operating.